SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/semopractics/practics/pragmemics.md

 #### relations to other concepts

-In relation to speech acts, ⟮＿the pragmatic act⟯＿ ⟮subsumes⟯ ⟮both ＿illocutionary＿ and ＿perlocutionary act＿⟯.
 In terms of ⟮＿the loc/ill/perl distinction＿⟯, ⟮＿the pragmatic act＿⟯ subsumes illocutionary and perlocutionary parts and are only rarely distinguished
 ^it seems to me the point is that there is no such thing as a properly illocutionary part in PAT, since no pract may exist without context